dfinity-lab/raclette/README.md

   * This is not what most Rust programmers are familiar with.

+  * No IDE integration.

   * Defining Raclette tests requires a bit more configuration.

+## Wait, what's wrong with libtest again?

+Libtest is great for simple unit tests but starts to show its limits when one tries to test complex systems with it:

+  * The test driver might crash on you with no clues on which test causes the troubles:

+        test result: ok.
+38 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out
+        error: test failed, to rerun pass '-p my-awesome-package --test tests' Caused by:
+          process didn't exit successfully: `tests-75f270a85cc7dc45` (signal: 11, SIGSEGV: invalid memory reference)

+  * A failure of a single test can cause subsequent tests to fail as well, which complicates the search of the real cause:

+        thread 'worker:13' panicked at 'The RwLock is poisoned due to a writer panic.: "PoisonError { inner: .. }"', src/lib.rs:301:5

+  * The stdout/stderr capture doesn't work properly for test that spawn extra threads.
+    This might lead to a garbled output and complicate debugging.

+        test test::single_threaded ... ok
+        Hello from a background thread!
+        Look ma, cargo test can't capture me!

+        test test::multi_threaded ... ok